 That’s the thing, isn’t it?
 Going from trying to please oneself to knowing you’ll be pleasing someone else.
 It takes all the chore out of the job.

-I finished the scarf, went to church last week, but, no Emma.
+I finished the scarf, went to church last week, but, no Mary.
 Went to church this past Sunday, again, didn’t see her.
-But her 12-year-old granddaughter was there.
+But her 12-year-old great-granddaughter was there.
 So I gave her the scarf, looking at her and thinking, and it would look nice on you, too.
-I told her it was for her grandma and gave her my name, just in case only my face was familiar to her.
-The look in that granddaughter’s expression was sheer wonderment as she held it and then started stroking the thing.
+I told her it was for her grandma and the look in that granddaughter’s expression was sheer wonderment as she held it and then started stroking the thing.
 Feel this!
 And you’re just giving it to us?
 Why!
 Wow!
 Being an adolescent, she didn’t say all that, not quite out loud; having been busy raising adolescents the last dozen years, I understood all that, loud and clear.

 I can’t help but wonder if that child will look back someday as Sunday having been the moment she knew she wanted to learn to knit.